-© Copyright 2014 Hewlett-Packard Development Company, L.P.
+© Copyright 2013, 2014 Hewlett-Packard Development Company, L.P.

-Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
 Intel is a trademark of Intel Corporation in the U.S. and other countries.
 Microsoft and Windows are U.S. registered trademarks of the Microsoft group of companies.